Out and About

 We previously discovered My Lyell Park after walking through the Buckland Hill WW2 Tunnels and it is a very memorable spot!
 You can also explore the Minim Cove section between Mt Lyell and the Russell Brown Adventure Park.
 This section is part of the 10.5km Mosman Park Heritage Trail which we have explored on other walks.

-On our return we diverted at the Old (Burford's) Soap Factory, crossing grassy Rule Park to the timber landmark.
-From here we followed the Rocky Bay Cliff Trail, a rough dirt trail along the tops of the Rocky Bay cliffs around the point to Cypress Park.
+After passing Sew Park again on our return we diverted at the Old (Burford's) Soap Factory, crossing grassy Rule Park to the timber landmark.
+From here we followed the Rocky Bay Cliff Walk, a rough dirt trail along the tops of the Rocky Bay cliffs around the point to Cypress Park.
 This section is rough, unfenced and follows the very edge of the steep rocky bay cliffs so I would not recommend this section for kids as there is a sheer drop into the river.
 If you look carefully you might see the pipe which used to drain effluent from the Old Soap Factory directly into Rocky Bay!

 You will emerge at Cypress Hill (Mam-in Kala Kata) the highest point in North Fremantle.
 Cypress Hill has significant associations for local Nyungar people.
 The Rocky Bay cave under the hill is where the Waugal (rainbow serpent) rested on its journey home upriver.
 During World War Two, anti-aircraft guns were installed on the top of the hill.
 The hill was also the site of annual bonfire nights when local children would make big bonfires on top of the hill and light it up on Guy Fawke’s night.